-Pre-moderation options can be found your forum's Settings > Moderators page.
+Pre-moderation options can be found your forum's Settings > General page.
 You can choose to pre-moderate either all comments or comments made by guest profiles.
 You may also choose to screen comments which contain links as a way to control spammers and against posting inappropriate links.

 Flagged Comment Moderation

 You can choose to email all moderators when a comment is flagged.
 You can also specify how many unique flags are needed to hide a comment (if any).